Samg381/Terrarium-Monitor/README.md

 ![IMG_20200416_151552](https://user-images.githubusercontent.com/3127698/143528410-92995dea-f180-4384-a5b8-0df426663399.jpg)

-The sensor package (Fig. 5) consists of three environmental sensors external to the enclosure and designed for placement within the terrarium.
-A DS18B20 Temperature sensor is powered via 5 volts and provides an accuracy of ±0.5°C from -10°C to +85°C, outputting a 12-bit temperature to a digital word value via the 1-Wire Arduino library [3].
-Next, a SHTC3 humidity sensor supplied with 3.3 volts offers a relative humidity (RH) reading of ±2% [4].
-Finally, a SEN-09088 Mini Photocell is powered with 5 volts and offers a varying level of resistance depending on lighting conditions, with higher readings corresponding to lower ambient light levels [5].
+The sensor package consists of three environmental sensors external to the enclosure and designed for placement within the terrarium.
+A DS18B20 Temperature sensor is powered via 5 volts and provides an accuracy of ±0.5°C from -10°C to +85°C, outputting a 12-bit temperature to a digital word value via the 1-Wire Arduino library.
+Next, a SHTC3 humidity sensor supplied with 3.3 volts offers a relative humidity (RH) reading of ±2%.
+Finally, a SEN-09088 Mini Photocell is powered with 5 volts and offers a varying level of resistance depending on lighting conditions, with higher readings corresponding to lower ambient light levels.
 This relationship required manual calibration in order to match known light levels to resistances.
-Due to the lack of a terrarium as a result of COVID-19, an oven fume hood lamp was used as an analog to a replicate the terrarium light.
-This will require adjustment should the system eventually be installed in a lizard tank

 **Construction Photos**